GDQuest/website/content/news/2017/11/back-from-the-capitole/index.md

 categories = ["news"]
 date = "2017-11-22T15:25:48+01:00"
 description = "We met at the Capitole du Libre 2017 with Gilles Roudière and Julian Murgia, to showcase Godot 3.
 It's a major event around Free Software in France.
-Read this post to download the Godot 3 presentations." tags = ["github", "blender add-on", "godot 3", "capitole du libre"] title = "Godot and Blender presentations from the Capitole du Libre 2017"
+Read this post to download the Godot 3 presentations." keywords = ["github", "blender add-on", "godot 3", "capitole du libre"] title = "Godot and Blender presentations from the Capitole du Libre 2017"

 [[resources]]